TapwaveZodiac/novelaiUKB/docs/Context.md

 - **Style** determines how it influences the generation.
 Generally, you want to stay close to your Story's style, perhaps with minor concessions such as removing determiners, prepositions, etc.

-Square brackets are recommended mostly for **Author, Title, Tags, Genre** metadata in Memory.
+Square brackets are recommended mostly for **Author, Title, Tags, Genre** metadata in Memory (and Knowledge, Style tags for Clio and Kayra).
 The brackets must be separated from their contents by a space, and everything should be lowercase outside of category titles and proper nouns.

 `[ Author: George R.R.
 Martin; Title: A Song of Ice and Fire; Tags: dragons, politics, dynasty; Genre: fantasy ]`